Coastal Field Guide

 Stand: a group of plants within a defined area.

 Vesicles: Airbladders on that thallus.
-These are dilations of the shoot produced at intervals related to rate of annual shoot elongation.
+These are dilations of the shoot produced at intervals related to the rate of annual shoot elongation.

 Receptacles: Reproductive organ of the plant.
 Receptacles are produced along lateral (side) shoots